Austin DWI Lawyer

 How to Fight Your DWI

 The most important aspect of any criminal case, DWI and DUI charges included, is to realize that just because you were arrested does not mean that you are guilty of a criminal charge.
-This is the time to contact an Austin DWI Lawyer to minimize the damage, and protect your reputation and license.
+This is the time to contact an attorney from Austin to minimize the damage, and protect your reputation and license.
 There is one set of rules for a DWI arrest at the roadside, and another set of rules in court to determine guilt or innocence of the DWI charge in court.
 It can make all the difference:

 - An officer needs only PROBABLE CAUSE to arrest you for a DWI.